BS, LCCE, CD(DONA), CBS, Evidence Based Birth® Instructor

 Providing additional birth services came naturally.
 I love teaching, and the role of childbirth educator is one that I was eager to take up.
 I searched high and low for an appropriate childbirth training program, and I hit the jackpot when I found Lamaze’s Passion for Birth program with the esteemed Teri Shilling.
 That workshop showed me what I needed to do to ensure that my classes are actually INTERESTING!
 I offer a complete childbirth education series and weekend course, combining the knowledge and practices that I have learned in my various trainings and doula experience.

 While very pregnant with my third child, I had the opportunity to attend a 40-hour training as part of Healthy Children’s Certified Lactation Counselor program.
 This was an absolutely phenomenal training that has enabled me to help so many new mothers – as doula clients, students, and those seeking help in the early weeks after birth.
+I have since renewed my breastfeeding credential with Lactation Education Resources and currently hold the credential of Certified Breastfeeding Specialist (CBS).

 In 2015, I was part of a pilot program to become one of the first Evidence Based Birth® Instructors.
 As a Lamaze educator and birth worker, I have loved this organization since its inception.
 Evidence based care is my – dare I say it? – passion, and helping parents learn how to find that care is one of my favorite roles.
 I plan to offer the Evidence Based Birth® workshop to parents in their first and second trimesters, teaching them about them about evidence based care and their rights as parents, as well as their options for care provider, birth setting, birth team, and childbirth education.
 What an awesome opportunity!